kennycallado/q-api-store/README.md

 # q_api-resources

 ## TODO:
+- [ ] WARNING: diferenciar lógica servidor de lógica cliente
+  - la función on_push para testing necesito que funcione aquí pero en realidad es parte de la lógica de cliente
+- [ ] all: everything in the same database
-- answers: ??? spellanswers
+- [ ] answers: ??? spellanswers should be in question.range
-- papers: created to be able to sort
+- [X] papers: created to be able to sort
-- papers: remove on_push for now
-- record: change name to score
+- [X] record: change name to score

 ## Notes
 - Define $project
-- ensure use '--auth' in producction
+- [X] ensure use '--auth' in producction
 - `data/` needs wide permissions like 777...
   - for better use --user 1000:1000
 - Every proyect is going to generate a ns with the name of the proyect id.